Q1. Why do we need amendments to the current legislation?

 - Compulsory microchipping of cats from four months of age;

 - Compulsory desexing of cats from four months of age;

 - Limiting the number of cats allowed to be kept at a property without a permit to four;

 - tate Government breeder registration will be replaced with a permit system to breed cats.

 Q7.
 Will it be compulsory for owners to contain their cat(s) to their property?

 The Act will not require cat owners to contain their cat(s) to their property.
 However, responsible cat ownership will be encouraged through public awareness programs.
 Changes to the protection of private property will mean that a roaming cat may be trapped if it is found on someone else’s land.

 Councils will retain their existing power to make by-laws or establish cat management areas with measures that encourage owners to keep their cats within their property.

 Q8.
 Will landowners in urban areas be allowed to trap cats?

 Trapping and seizure of cats will be allowed on private land regardless of the proximity to other residences.
-Landholders who set traps will be required to check traps daily and return seized cats to the owner if known, or take seized cats to a cat management facility within 24 hours of capture.
+Landholders who set traps will be required to check traps at least once every 24 hours and return seized cats to the owner if known, or arrange for seized cats to be taken to a cat management facility within 24 hours of capture.